Changissnz/nu_merchant_principal/README.md

-This categorization serves as a pre-defined structuralization to understanding the practices of pride.
-The short descriptions of these four categories of pride are too terse, and the wording is not specific whatsoever.
+This categorization serves as a pre-defined structuralization to understanding the practices of pride, although the short descriptions of these four categories of pride are terse, and the wording is not specific whatsoever.